Pulmonary angiography is a test to see how blood flows through the lung.

 - Coughing up blood

 There is low radiation exposure.
 Your provider will monitor and regulate the x-rays to provide the least amount of radiation exposure.
 Most experts feel that the risk is low compared with the benefits.
-Pregnant women and children are more sensitive to the risks of x-rays.
+Pregnant women and children are more sensitive to the risks for x-rays.

 Computed tomography (CT) angiography of the chest has largely replaced this test.